MewMewPewPew/cart253/topics/variation-jam/process/planning.md

 ## basic variation
 - make the background + visuals more interesting ...
 - if time add features :
+        - add gamewin + gameLose
         - make the card appear for like 3 second,
+        - put a timer ?
         - then player has to play normaly or has like 3 chances or smt ? (maybe too hard)
-        - add gamewin + gameLose

 ~~## Starting with the Tarot variation ~~
 ## fIX THE IMG ORDER BUG ?